kyleboas/tacticsjournal.com/_posts/2024/11/2024-11-27-how-racing-santander-prepares-for-the-third-pass.md

 This is a great example from a match back in October against Real Zaragoza.
 I assigned each player a number because, for this example, it will help you track their movement.
 The idea behind each movement is more important today.

 And yes, the elephant in the room.
-Why am I watching a random La Liga 2 match from a month ago?
-Racing Santander is one of the relational teams to watch.
-I have created a page of interesting teams to watch.
+Why am I watching a random La Liga 2 match?
+Racing Santander is one of the [relational teams to watch](https://tacticsjournal.com/?search=Relationism).

 First, the center-back waits.
 Most would immediately pass to **Player 1**, but they want to organize in a way in which they can go from back to front quickly.
 In a flash.
 They don’t wait around in the midfield; they go.